 The elements that the prosecution must prove are as follows:

-- The accused had the intention to sell or supply to another all or part of the prohibited drug that was in his possession.
+The accused held an intention to sell or supply to another all or a portion of the illicit drug that was in his/her possession.

 What Constitutes Being In Possession Of A Prohibited Drug?

-You can possess a prohibited drug by having either actual physical custody of the drug or by having control or dominion over the drug.
-You can therefore be found to possess a prohibited drug by physically holding it, that is, actually having it on your person.
-But you can also be found to possess a prohibited drug without physically holding it provided you had control or dominion over the drug.
+You can possess illicit drugs by having actual physical custody of the drugs or by having control or dominion over the drugs.
+In other words, you can possess a prohibited drug by physically having the illicit drug on your person.
+But you can also be found to possess a prohibited drug even if you are not physically holding the drug.
+A person who has control or dominion over an illicit drug has the drug.

-For possession of a prohibited drug to be established there must be proof of an intention to possess a drug within the ordinary meaning of that word.
-You cannot be found to possess a prohibited drug if you do not intend to possess a drug.
+For simple possession of a prohibited drug to be established, there must also be evidence of an intention to possess a “drug” within the ordinary meaning of that word.
+You cannot be found to possess a prohibited drug if you do not intend to possess the drug.

-Is It Necessary For The Prosecution To Prove That You Knew That What Was In Your Possession Was A Prohibited Drug?
+Is It Necessary For The Prosecution To Prove The Accused’s Knowledge Of The Actual Drug That Was In Their Possession?